-Anoscopy.
-If the doctor feels a suspicious area during a DRE, this endoscopic test may be performed to see the abnormality.
+- Anoscopy.
+If the doctor feels a suspicious area during a DRE, this endoscopic test may be performed to take a closer look at the area.
 An anoscopy allows the doctor to see inside the body with a thin, lighted, flexible tube called an anoscope.
 Similarly, a proctoscope can be used to view the rectum in a procedure called a proctoscopy.
 The person may be sedated as the tube is inserted into the anus and/or rectum.

-Magnetic resonance imaging (MRI) .
+- Magnetic resonance imaging (MRI) .
 An MRI uses magnetic fields, not x-rays, to produce detailed images of the body.
-A contrast medium (a special dye) may be injected into a patient’s vein or given orally (by mouth) to create a clearer picture.
+A special dye called a contrast medium is given before the scan to create a clearer picture.
+This dye can be injected into a patient’s vein or given as a pill to swallow.

 - Positron emission tomography (PET) scan .
 A PET scan is a way to create pictures of organs and tissues inside the body.
 A small amount of a radioactive sugar substance is injected into the patient’s body.
 This sugar substance is taken up by cells that use the most energy.
 Because cancer tends to use energy actively, it absorbs more of the radioactive substance.
 A scanner then detects this substance to produce images of the inside of the body.

 After diagnostic tests are done, your doctor will review all of the results with you.
 If the diagnosis is cancer, these results also help the doctor describe the cancer; this is called staging.